HeleJ/quiz-game-about-Estonia/README.md

 * On other hand, some players like an adrenalin rush, so for that reason was good to give an option "with timer" or "without timer".

-* After the Result box, I would make an extra box for links for those players who would like to get more information about subjects that came up in questions.
+* After the Result box, I would make an "Want to know more" box for links for those players who would like to get more information about subjects that came up in questions.

 * I would like to add background sound effects - as Estonia is covered 50% with forest, so the birds chirping in the forest would be suitable.